That-Dev-Girl-Sites/talks.jhalabi.com/blocktheme/slides.md

 # Websites @ GU

 * Support almost 400 sites
-* Almost all of them are on WordPress
+* Almost all are on WordPress
 * 1 parent theme, 1 child theme
 * Using Gutenberg since it was in alpha